 Wear proper clothing gloves

-The number one way to protect yourself or others from UV rays is by covering the skin as much as possible, such as with clothing – but not all clothing offers the same level of protection.
 Material, weave, and color can affect the amount of UV radiation a material is able to block.
 For example, a white cotton T-shirt has an SPF of about seven but drops to about three when wet.

 The best UV protection comes from long-sleeved shirts and pants made from closely-knit materials in darker colors.

-Another good option are clothes treated with sun protection chemicals or special dyes to block out UV light.
+Another good option is clothes treated with sun protection chemicals or special dyes to block out UV light.
 These select clothing types offer great protection and are typically made of lightweight fabrics, giving you an SPF of 50 or higher which only allows 1/50th of the sun’s UV radiation to reach your skin.

 Gloves are a must-have on the construction site.
 Not only do they provide you with protection from the sun, but you’ll get protection from cuts, punctures, and abrasions at the same time – which is the main reason you should be wearing gloves on site.

-- Chrome Oasis® 4030 – Advanced HexVent® technology for a breathable heat release system
+• Chrome Oasis® 4030 – Advanced HexVent® technology for a breathable heat release system

-- Chrome SLT® line 4070, 4071, 4072 – All lined with HPPE, these gloves cover multiple applications, all while keeping hands cooler, longer when under the sun
+• Chrome SLT® line 4070, 4071, 4072 – All lined with HPPE, these gloves cover multiple applications, all while keeping hands cooler, longer when under the sun

-- Rig Lizard® Thin Lizzie™ 2090X – Knit includes HPPE shell to keep hands cool, while sandy nitrile palm and back-of-hand impact offers superior protective qualities
+• Rig Lizard® Thin Lizzie™ 2090X – Knit includes HPPE shell to keep hands cool, while sandy nitrile palm and back-of-hand impact offers superior protective qualities

-- Helix® 2076 – Knit includes HPPE to keep hands cool; palm coating has touchscreen capabilities
+• Helix® 2076 – Knit includes HPPE to keep hands cool; palm coating has touchscreen capabilities

 Use head protection